DHummel-Price/NASA_Story/README.md

 ### Committee Membership
-Now let's look at where committee members are from.
+Next, let's look at where committee members are from.
 Notice that these do not neatly overlap with the location of the centers discussed above.

 <center><iframe seamless frameborder="0" src="https://public.tableau.com/views/ByStates/StateCommitteeDash?:embed=yes&:display_count=yes&:showVizHome=no" width = '100%' height = '420'></iframe></center>